apify/apify-docs/docs/storage/request_queue.md

 ---
 title: Request queue
-description: Documentation of Apify Storage, which allows you to store actor inputs and outputs.
+description: Documentation of Request queues, which allow you to queue URLs for your crawler to visit.
 menuWeight: 6.3
 paths:
     - storage/request-queue